Battle of Valmaseda: Spanish

-Gen Mahy the reserve [Granaderos, Battalion de General, Corona, Galica, Guardas Nacionales de Galica] (5 Battalions).
+General Mahy: the reserve [Granaderos, Battalion de General, Corona, Galica, Guardas Nacionales de Galica] (five battalions).

-Asturian Division [Conges de Tineo, Salas, Siero, Villivicioa, Lena, Oviedo, Castropol] (10 Battalions).
+General Acevedo: Asturian Division [Conges de Tineo, Salas, Siero, Villivicioa, Lena, Oviedo, Castropol] (ten battalions).

 There were 1,000 gunners manning 38 cannon and only 300 cavalry.

 Battle

-Victor tried to trap Gen Acevedo's Asturian Division, which had separated from Blake's army.
+Victor tried to trap General Acevedo's Asturian Division, which had separated from Blake's army.
 Instead, Blake was able to draw the French into a trap of his own, and on 5 November Villatte's division, operating ahead of the other French formations, blundered into a brusque attack.
 This attack drove the French out of Valmaseda.

 But while their leaders had erred badly, the iron discipline of the French soldiers did not fail them.
 Villatte, refusing to surrender, formed his troops into squares and managed to claw his way out of the Spanish encirclement.
 Even so, the Spaniards captured 300 men and one gun.

 During the French retreat, Acevedo's errant division bumped into Villatte's baggage train and captured most of it.
 On 8 November a resurgent Victor recaptured Valmaseda, killing and wounding 150 and capturing 600 men from Blake's rearguard.

 Upon learning of the battle, Napoleon, shocked that his Grande Armée should suffer even a minor defeat by "an army of bandits led by monks," severely reprimanded Victor for his imprudence.
 Victor redeemed himself two weeks later when he finally defeated Blake at the Battle of Espinosa.